ashishtele/ashishtele.github.io/_posts/2021-07-04-MLOPs_mistakes.md

 Recently I came across a paper on [Arxiv Sanity](http://www.arxiv-sanity.com/) named [Using AntiPatterns to avoid MLOps Mistakes](https://arxiv.org/abs/2107.00079v1).
 The authors describe the lessons learned from developing and deploying machine learning models at scale across the enterprise.
 BNY Mellon presented the learnings in the form of antipatterns.
 I think the lessons are vital for not only the financial analytics applications but also all the industries.

-I found a few points noteworthy to be noted.
+I found a few points noteworthy to be mentioned.
 The authors mention "It is imperative that the part of a learning pipeline concerned with hyper-parameter optimization be explicitly and painstakingly documented so as to be reproducible and easily adaptable."
-From my experience, MLflow helped me to save the parameters and artifacts to track the model performance and help to reproduce the results.
+From my experience, MLflow helped me to save the parameters and artifacts to track the model performance and help reproduce the results.

+In the financial analytics context, the Authors found the KISS principle helpful.
+In their words, it encourages developers to try simple models first and conduct an exhaustive comparison of models before advocating for specific methodologies.
+KISS stands for 'Keep it simple, stupid.
+It is a design principle which states that designs should be as simple as possible.
+I think the KISS principle is valid for almost all the verticals.
+It may be because of multiple reasons such as complexity, incremental performance improvement, infrastructure limitations, latency and throughput trade-off, etc.

 Thanks